|By VERENA DOBNIK, Associated Press|

 Gelb says the salaries of union members represent about two-thirds of company costs and that's where cuts should be made to balance shrinking ticket sales, a depleted endowment and rising operating costs.

-The artists contend that their doubled income is due to Gelb's insistence on staging expensive new productions that got bad reviews but required a lot of overtime and technical challenges, such as Wagner's "Ring" cycle.
+The artists say any doubled income is due to Gelb's insistence on staging expensive new productions that got bad reviews but required a lot of overtime, such as Wagner's "Ring" cycle.
 They say they're bearing the brunt of his decisions.

 "We're in at

-Union members have frequently cited what they call the Met's "extreme waste," including the
+Union members have frequently cited the Met's "extreme waste," including the

-With the lockout looming, one singer who took her child to the doctor was told the Met could cut off insurance on Friday.
+With a lockout looming, one singer who took her child to the doctor was told the Met could cut off insurance on Friday.

-"This is going to have fingers reaching far into the world," said another chorus soprano,
+"This is going to have fingers reaching far into the world," chorus soprano

-If the federal mediated talks don't succeed, the largest classical music organization in
+If the mediator doesn't succeed, the largest classical music organization in

 Even if talks lead to a compromise, some spectators already have refrained from buying tickets, leery of performances that may not happen in the 3,800-seat theater.